 - 4′ piece of 3/8″rebar

 - 1 pocket hole screw

 - wood glue

 - black spray paint

 - nail gun

 - measuring tape

-I cut the 1×2 into 2 36″ sections with my miter saw.
-Then I pulled out the table saw to create notches down the center of the boards.
+Cut the 1×2 into 2 36″ sections with your miter saw.
+Then use the table saw to create notches down the center of the boards (you could use a router too if you have that).
 I set my table saw blade at 1/4″ tall then set the guide 1″ away from the blade.
 I ran the board through twice so I had two grooves on the board that were 1/2″ away from each edge.

 Then I set the table saw guide so it was 7/8″ away from the blade and ran the board through twice again.
 Now I had two larger notches on each side of the board and the center was getting smaller.